What are Laspeyeres and Paasche Indexes?

 Owing to this substitution effect, many economists use the Fischer index to calculate inflation.
 The Fischer index is the square root of the product of the Paasche and Laspeyres index.
 In this way, the Fischer index eliminates the substitution bias.

 Both Laspeyres and Paasche Index are popular measures of the changes in the price level or inflation of the index constituent commodities.
-Many economists, however, do not use it because they do not take into account the substitution effect.
+Many economists, however, do not use it because they do not consider the substitution effect.
 To overcome this drawback of the Laspeyres and Paasche Index, many economists use the Fischer index, which is the square root of these two indexes.